 Everything from lower back and neck pain to increased cardiovascular risk has been associated with poor posture.
 That’s why it’s critical to properly set up the ergonomics or your seating area, chair, desk, etc. so that you can maintain correct posture and avoid potential health risks.

 It may be difficult to always remember to maintain your posture, but it is well worth the effort.
+Tape for Lower Back Pain can help.
+Read on for more tips.

 Get up and Stretch